jmihaljevic04/spring-boot-demo/README.md

 First version represents major project version and should be in sync.
 So, it can be said that migrations are grouped by major project version.
 Second version is plain iterating number of migration.

+### Internal library autoconfiguration

+Non-runnable microservices (libraries) are set up in a way that they are automatically available to runnable microservice as soon as it is defined as dependency.
+It is done via META-INF directory in which autoconfiguration class is defined.
+That class must be located in the root package of library.
+Following this approach, there is no need for importing configurations in owning microservice, using `@EntityScan`, `@ComponentScan` or `@Enable*Repositories` with hardcoded package names.

 ### OpenAPI (Swagger)